ceph/run-chef-on-sepia/README.rst

 Installation
 ============

+You need a VPN connection to the Sepia lab, and you need your SSH public key authorized.

 Install Downburst_ and set it up.
 The ``downburst`` command must be in your ``PATH``; for example, symlink ``~/src/downburst/virtualenv/bin/downburst`` into ``~/bin/downburst``